pynamudinikhil2003/Detecting-Anomalies-in-Financial-Transactions/README.md

 ### Classification of Financial Anomalies
 Our main motto is to find the fraud in the Finanacial Transaction in all over the world transactions.
-Financial Anamolies are mainly divided into two classes.
-One is Global Anamoly and another one is Local Anamoly.

 Derived from this observation we distinguish two classes of anomalous journal entries, namely **"global"** and **"local" anomalies** as illustrated in **Figure 2** below: